peacekeeper/did-dnssec-proposal/draft-suzuki-did-dnssec-proposal.md

   - Resolver collects and returns all of the RRs require to verify the entire chain of trust for an RRset
   - Resolver is also able to provide individual RRset if necessary
   - Since the target of signing, which is the wire-format of RRset, is already in a canonical form, the values in DID document is mere a text converted wire-format values
-- Verifier may verify the validity of the given RRs.
+- Verifier can verify the validity of the subject RRset referred by the FQDN
- Ultimately, it makes sure of the value of the RR for an FQDN
 - By using DNS query over TCP [@RFC7766], the entire process can be implemented in a browser

 # Actions